Princess Mary and her husband Henry, Viscount Lascelles, who became the sixth Earl of Harewood in 1929, shared a love for the outdoors.

 The display here acknowledges her contribution to the Gardens at Harewood - she was a great plantswoman, preferred country life to the glitz of the city, and loved Harewood more than anywhere.

-Some of Princess Mary's personal belongings are displayed in these two rooms, alongside prints of the flowers she loved and records of seed orders and historic planting schemes for the Gardens.
+Some of Princess Mary's personal belongings are displayed in this room, alongside prints of the flowers she loved and records of seed orders and historic planting schemes for the Gardens.

 This room was decorated with the kind support of Farrow & Ball